Types of sport aircraft and activities

 • engine-powered propeller to provide thrust.

-While like a helicopter rotor in appearance, the rotor blades of a gyroplane are not powered.
+While a gyroplane rotor looks like a helicopter rotor, the rotor blades of a gyroplane aren't powered.
 The rotor turns because of the passage of air through the rotor from below.

 A gyroglider is a gyroplane without an engine.
 To become airborne, a gyroglider must use external means such as being towed.